bryonbsmb1/bryon_team_profile_generator/README.md

 # HTML and Video generated from the App

-Here is the link to my video demo of the App [Video](https://youtu.be/NX76Bdfg-7Y)

 !["](./Assets/ScreenShot.png)

+# Video generated from the App

+Click this link    [Video](https://youtu.be/NX76Bdfg-7Y)  for avideo demo of the App